Best Online Technology Programs in Virginia (2026)

 How does Technology pay in Virginia compare to other states?

-Virginia salaries are approximately 18.8% higher than the national average for technology roles.
+Virginia offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Virginia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Virginia?